 Assets Limited as to Use - On March 24, 2020, the Corporation received a Condition on its Certificate of Authority from the California Department of Social Services (DSS).
 As a result of the Condition, among other provisions, the Corporation was required (effective March 24, 2020) to escrow 100% of Type A contract entrance fees and 50% of Type B contract entrance fees, pursuant to HSC section 1793.17.
 Effective May 18, 2021, the Corporation was required to escrow 100% of both Type A and Type B contract entrance fees.
 On August 11, 2021, the Corporation voluntarily agreed to cease offering Type A and Type B contracts.
-Total escrowed entrance fees limited to use at December 31, 2022 was \$346,840.
+Total escrowed entrance fees limited to use at December 31, 2023 was \$226,299.
+Subsequently, effective July 14, 2023, the Corporation was once again allowed to enter into Type B contracts.
+See Deferred Revenue from Entrance Fees section for additional information.